rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-08.md

 Reflection is a mechanism that lets your program look at any type and understand it: getting its name, fields and *their names and types* while your program is running.
 This is in contrast to the `derive` macro or trait bounds that are processed at compile time.

 Projects like Bevy currently rely on the `derive` macros.
-For example, any component in its [ECS (Entity Component System)](https://bevy.org/learn/quick-start/getting-started/ecs/) must be annotated with `#[derive(Component)]`.
+For example, pretty much all its types have `derive(Reflect)` to provide dynamic field access and type inspection, serialization/deserialization and scripting.
 While the usage is simple, these macros are difficult to write and debug.
 And the language has limitations on where they can be applied.

 You can only implement a trait for a type (which is what `derive` does, under the hood) if either the trait or type is *defined* in the crate you're implementing it in (this is the [orphan rule](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type)).

-So if you're writing your game and want to implement `Component` (defined in Bevy, not your crate) you could derive it for your custom type, but not e.g. for [`Duration`](https://doc.rust-lang.org/std/time/struct.Duration.html) or `[f32; 2]` because they're defined in the standard library.
-You have to [resort to wrapping those in your own type](https://docs.rs/bevy/latest/bevy/ecs/component/trait.Component.html#implementing-the-trait-for-foreign-types).
+So if want to implement `Reflect` (defined in [bevy_reflect](https://crates.io/crates/bevy_reflect), not your crate) you could derive it for your custom type, but not e.g. for [`Duration`](https://doc.rust-lang.org/std/time/struct.Duration.html) or `[f32; 2]` because they're defined in the standard library.

+You have to create a new `enum`/`struct` that wraps that type and implement the trait yourself.
 This all gets very complex very quickly and no good solution exists right now.

-In reality, projects like Serde and Bevy often provide implementations for common standard library types (including tuples up to a limited size).
+In practice, projects like Serde and Bevy often provide implementations for common standard library types (including tuples up to a limited size).
 But when a new crate comes up, it either has to implement all the useful traits in the ecosystem, convince to the ecosystem to provide the implementations for its types or be immediately less useful than the existing crates.
 This can lead to ecosystem stagnation.

-With reflection, any type could be used as a `Component` with none of the third parties (Bevy or std) having to opt in explicitly.
+With reflection, a lot of this machinery would just be available on every type everywhere and everyone could use it.

 [oli-obk](https://github.com/oli-obk) opened the [reflection and comptime goal](https://rust-lang.github.io/rust-project-goals/2025h2/reflection-and-comptime.html) for the 2025H2 period that will build the initial functionality and extend it later on.